John A. Macdonald Memorial (Grandmaison): Calls for removal and vandalism

-Spray-paint incidents

 Following the removal of a statue in Victoria, British Columbia in 2018, the Regina memorial was the only Macdonald statue still standing in a major city in Western Canada, one of a "handful" across the country.
 That year, it was vandalized with spray paint in February and again on 21 August.
 Vibank musician Patrick Johnson contacted the Regina Leader-Post to claim responsibility, saying it was an act of "peaceful protest", and that he painted the statue's hands red "to symbolize the blood... on Macdonald's hands."
 He claimed to have also painted the statue before, after the verdict in Gerald Stanley's trial in February.